shieldgenerator7/DnD-Stories/Agranari/Agranari DnD Races.md

 # Deer

-Darkvision, Smellvision, Hearvision
+Darkvision, Keen Smell, Keen Hearing

 Run Speed

-Dex, Wis
+Int, Cha

+Hit Die: 1d6

+Saving throws: Int, Cha

 Species Ability: Reality Bend.
 As an action, turn 1 thing within 5ft of you into another thing.

 Feat (M): Antlers: Str, Con, Cha

-Languages: Common, Magic Etching (leave messages behind)
+Languages: Common, Antler Scratch (leave messages behind)

 ## Stats

 BendingPower: 1d10 – How powerful your bending is

-HoofLength: (1d100 + 20)/120 – How long your hoof clippings are, in inches
+HoofLength: (1d100 + 20)/240 – How long your individual hoof clippings are, in inches

-HoofLife: 1d10 – How long your hoof clippings last in the wild, in days
+HoofLife: 1d10 + BendingPower – How long your hoof clippings last in the wild, in days

 BendCastTime: 11 - BendingPower – How many rounds it takes to complete a transformation

+BendingRange: 1d100 (Disadvantage x4) \* BendingPower / 5 (rounded down) \* 5 – How far away you can bend reality, in feet

+DistancePerBendingPowerReduction: 1d20 (Disadvantage) \* 5 – How much distance is needed for each 1 point of BendingPower reduction, when bending at range

 ## Features

 Adirada’s Lie – You can bend reality to your will.
 As an action, choose a target creature or object within range and change it into another creature or object.
 Your middle hand hoof will grow with each change.

-As part of the same action, you can clip of the extra growth from your hoof.
+Clip Hoof – As an action, you can clip off any amount of hoof sections from your middle hoof.
 When that hoof clipping breaks, attached or not, the change associated with it will revert.

 Reality Bender – You can activate Adirada’s Lie as a bonus action.

+Quickfooted - As an action, you can Dash and Disengage.
+As a bonus action, you can Dash.

+[Color Name] – As an action, you can use Adira’s Lie to change the color of the target to [Color Name].

+Change Color – As an action, you can Lie to change the color of the target to any color you want, in any pattern.

 ## Backgrounds